 Tayto Park secures permission for €14m steel rollercoaster

-Mia Hale and Edisona Dibra from Clonsilla taking a ride on the Cú Chulainn Rollercoaster at Tayto Park in Co Meath in 2015.
-Photograph: Alan Betson / The Irish Times
+Mia Hale and Edisona Dibra from Clonsilla taking a ride on the Cú Chulainn rollercoaster at Tayto Park in Co Meath.
+File photograph: Alan Betson

 Called “Coaster 2021” in planning documents, the ride will help projected visitor numbers to Tayto Park increase by 15 per cent from 630,000 in 2019 to 725,000 in 2023.